-- (D) Plan Review Fees. - (1) Amount and Applicability.
-A person who intends to operate a nonmetallic mining site for which a permit application has been submitted under Section 9.7.5(D) shall submit a non-refundable plan review fee in accordance with the Fee Schedule established by the Iron County Zoning Committee, and as amended from time to time by the Iron County Zoning Department, 300 Taconite Street, Hurley, Wisconsin 54534.
-No plan review fee may be assessed under this section for any nonmetallic mine site for which an application for an automatic reclamation permit is submitted that meets the requirements of Section 9.7.5(C) or for any local transportation-related mine issued an automatic permit under Section 9.7.5(M)(2).
-A separate plan review fee shall be paid under this section for any modification to an existing reclamation plan submitted pursuant to Section 9.7.6(A). - (2) Expedited Plan Review Fee.
-A person who intends to operate a nonmetallic mining site for which a permit application has been submitted under Section 9.7.5(D) may obtain an expedited reclamation plan review by paying a fee in accordance with the Fee Schedule established by the Iron County Zoning Committee, and as amended from time to time by the Iron County Zoning Committee.
-Such fee shall be in addition to that required in Section 9.7.6(D)(1). - (3) Relation to Annual Fee.
-Any reclamation plan review fee or expedited reclamation plan review fee collected under this section shall be added to and collected as part of the first annual fee collected Section 9.7.6(E). - (E) Annual Fees. - (1) Areas Subject to Fees, Procedures and Deadline.
-Operators of all nonmetallic mining sites subject to reclamation permits issued under this Ordinance shall pay annual fees to Iron County, by submitting the same to the Iron County Zoning Department, 300 Taconite Street, Hurley, Wisconsin 54534.
-Fees paid under this section shall include both a share for the Wisconsin Department of Natural Resources under Section 9.7.6(E)(2) and a share for Iron County under Section 9.7.6(E)(3) that equals as closely as possible the costs of examination and approval on nonmetallic mining reclamation plans and the inspection of nonmetallic mining reclamation sites.
-These fees shall be calculated based on the amount of unreclaimed acres of each site, as defined in Section NR 135.39(1), Wisconsin Administrative Code and according to its provisions.
-Such fees apply to a calendar year or any part of a year in which nonmetallic mining takes place, until final reclamation is certified as complete under Section 9.7.6(G).
-Fees shall be paid no later than December 31 before the year for which they apply. - (2) Wisconsin Department of Natural Resources Share of Fee.
-Fees paid under this section shall include a share for the Wisconsin Department of Natural Resources equal to the amount specified in Section NR 135.39(3), Wisconsin Administrative Code.
-For sites on which no nonmetallic mining has taken place during a calendar year, fees to be paid under this section for the following year shall be \$15.00.
+(D) Plan Review Fees.

+- (1) Amount and Applicability.
+A person who intends to operate a nonmetallic mining site for which a permit application has been submitted under sec.
+9.7.5(A) shall submit a non-refundable plan review fee specified in the Iron County Planning and Zoning Fee Schedule.
+No plan review fee may be assessed under this section for any local transportation-related mine receiving an automatic permit under sec.
+9.7.5(E)(3).
+A separate plan review fee shall be paid under this section for any modification to an existing reclamation plan submitted pursuant to sec.
+9.7.6(A). - (2) Expedited Plan Review Fee.
+A person who intends to operate a nonmetallic mining site for which a permit application has been submitted under sec.
+9.7.5(A) may obtain expedited reclamation plan review by paying a fee specified in the Iron County Planning and Zoning Fee Schedule.
+Such fee shall be in addition to that required in sec.
+9.7.6(D). - (3) Relation to Annual Fee.
+Any reclamation plan review fee or expedited reclamation plan review fee collected under this section shall be added to and collected as part of the first annual fee collected under sec.
+9.7.6(E).

+(E) Annual Fees.

+- (1) Areas Subject to Fees, Procedures, Deadline and Amount. - (a) Operators of all nonmetallic mining sites subject to reclamation permits issued under this chapter shall pay annual fees to the Iron County Planning and Zoning Department. - (b) Fees paid under this section shall be calculated based on the unreclaimed acres of a nonmetallic mining site, as defined below: - 1.
+"Unreclaimed acre" or "unreclaimed acres" is defined in Sec.
+9.7.2(J)(24)(a). - 2.
+"Unreclaimed acre" or "unreclaimed acres" is defined in Section 9.7.2(J)(24)(b). - 3.
+Fees shall be assessed on active unreclaimed acres only and shall not be assessed on acreage where nonmetallic mining is proposed and approved but where no nonmetallic mining has yet taken place.